mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 #### 2.2.1 Using platform encoding (UTF-8 actually) to copy filtered resources, i.e. build is platform dependent!

-The Maven resources plugin may throw a warning of the form:
+The Maven resources plugin may throw a warning of the following form:

 ```text
 [WARNING] Using platform encoding (UTF-8 actually) to copy filtered resources, i.e. build is platform dependent!